adamd3/VarPredict-API/README.md

 # VarPredict-API

-An API for the VarPredict package
+An API for the VarPredict package (work in progress)